-Hello and welcome to the Friends website.
-The Friends charity are an independent group of people with a common vision.
-That vision is to support the work of the Centre for Integrative Care in any way that will ensure patients and society have access to holistic and integrative medicine and care as part of the NHS system.
-We will also work with the community and collaborate with other organisations including health care specialties, third sector and health and social care partnerships to ensure access for all.
+Hello, friend!
+Welcome to our website.
+Our charity is made of a group of people with a common vision: to support the work of the NHS Centre for Integrative Care to ensure patients and society have access to holistic and Integrative Medicine as part of the NHS system.
+We also work with the community and collaborate with other organisations including health care specialities, third sector and health and social care partnerships to ensure access for all.

-Why do we support the Centre for Integrative Care and why do we think it is special?
-Well, many of us attended mainstream NHS services before attending the Centre.
-For a variety of reasons, our condition baffled many of the mainstream services we attended.
-However, in our journey through this system, we managed to find ourselves at the door of the NHS Centre for Integrative Care.
-This offered many of us a lifeline.
-As we and health care professionals struggled to make sense of our condition and suffering, the Centre supported us to explore and make sense of what was going on.
-As one patient describes, “It just managed to join the dots up of all the specialities I had attended and made sense of the bigger picture for me”
+Why do we think the NHS Centre for Integrative Care is special?
+Because it made a significant positive impact in our lives.
+Many of us attended mainstream NHS services before attending the NHS Centre, often getting bounced from one specialist to another.
+For a variety of reasons, our conditions baffled many.
+However, when our individual journeys at last led us to the door of the NHS Centre for Integrative Care, it gave many of us a lifeline.
+After we and our healthcare professionals struggled to make sense of our condition and suffering, the staff at the NHS Centre supported us to explore and make sense of what was going on.
+As one patient describes the experience, “It just managed to join the dots up of all the specialities I had attended and made sense of the bigger picture for me.

 The Friends also work to create, encourage, foster and maintain the interest of the public in the Centre and its work by providing a link between the Centre and the community that it serves.